Adele and Ed Sheeran among Global Awards 2022 nominees

 Adele, Ed Sheeran and Sam Fender are among the acts nominated at the Global Awards 2022.

-The annual ceremony is returning on April 14 and will see the biggest names in music go head-to-head.
+The awards return on April 14 and will see the biggest names in music go head-to-head.

 'Easy On Me' hitmaker Adele is set to contest Anne-Marie, Becky Hill, Doja Cat, Mimi Webb, Olivia Rodrigo, and Raye for Best Female, while the pop superstar is also up for Best British Act and Best Mass Appeal Artist.